American Express Blue Cash Preferred review

 Amex Blue Cash Preferred Card review

 If you’re looking to take the sting out of your fuel costs and supermarket bills, the Amex Blue Cash Preferred should be in your wallet.
-With the Blue Cash Preferred, you can earn a $250 statement credit after spending $1,000 on purchases in the first three months of account opening.
+For a limited time with the Blue Cash Preferred, you can earn a $300 statement credit after spending $3,000 on purchases in the first six months of account opening.
+Offer Expires 12/10/2020

 That’s a sizable bonus for such little spending — It even makes our list as one of the best credit cards for low minimum spend.